microsoft/openjdk-proposals/ergonomics_profiles/readme.md

 Further on, it is likely that the JVM does not need to reclaim heap memory as often as it does in shared environments, as the JVM is the only process running on the system.
 This means that the JVM may set the initial and minimum heap size the same as maximum heap size.
 This shall hint to the garbage collector to delay, or act more lazily, on the action of cleaning and reclaiming heap.

-**_Native Memory_**

-With the inclusion of Elastic Metaspace (JEP 387), it is safer to assume that Native Memory consumption will have reduced growth during the course of execution of a Java application.
-While the selection of a Garbage Collector certainly impacts Native Memory consumption, GC tuning is an exercise that is best left to the user, as it is highly dependent on the application and its workload.
-The JVM will still select a GC based on heuristics, and should take into consideration that native memory consumption will happen, and account for that.

 **Garbage Collector**

 The garbage collector selection happens only among two: Serial GC and G1GC, based on the amount of active processors seen by the JVM, and the amount of available memory, with a slightly different way of defining GC thread pool: